Molecular And Toxicologic Research In Newborn Hypospadiac Male Rats Following In Utero Exposure To Di-N-Butyl Phthalate (Dbp)

 Digital Object Identifier (DOI)

 Zhu, Ying Jian; Jiang, Jun Tao; Ma, Long; Zhang, Jie; Hong, Yan; Liao, Kai; Liu, Qiang; and Liu, Guo Hua, "Molecular And Toxicologic Research In Newborn Hypospadiac Male Rats Following In Utero Exposure To Di-N-Butyl Phthalate (Dbp)" (2009).
-Neurobiology.
+Translational Neuroscience.
 161.